utrechtzouk/utrechtzouk.github.io/studio-classes.md

 image: utrecht-zouk-logo.png
 ---

-Version 8<sup>th</sup> of November 2024
+Version 20<sup>th</sup> of November 2024

-We offer a variety of dance opportunities in the form of progressive courses, workshops, bootcamps, weekend events and socials.
+We offer a variety of dance opportunities in the form of progressive courses, workshops, bootcamps, weekend events, and socials.
 Scroll down through this page to find all options to join us!

 <i>
 \*
     Levels are as indicated below,
-    and if necessary by assessment to give everyone the best possible learning experience and growth opportunity.
+    for some classes we do a level assessment to give everyone the best possible learning experience and growth opportunity.
+    Contact us for more information.
 </i>

 <i>
 \*\*
-    We start a new beginner course 3 times per year.
+    We start a new beginner course 2 times per year.
-    You are invited to join the Level 1 Introduction Bootcamp for the best kick-off to your Brazilian Zouk dance experience.
+    You are invited to join the Brazilian Zouk Introduction Bootcamp for the best kick-off to your Brazilian Zouk dance experience.
     Alternatively,
     it is possible to join the first class of a season as a free try-out class, although we highly recommend taking the bootcamp for the best experience.